roman-milk/roman-milk.github.io/the-corruption-of-selena.md

  'Beautiful,' Madison sighed and shook his head in wonder when Selena was fully nude in front of him.
 He was naked as well and sat in his seat and slowly ran his fist up and down the length of his cock.

  She really was put together well, truly superb.
 Her legs were long and shapely.
 Her hips excitingly broad, he loved the shape of a woman's body, especially the broad hips and the sweep inwards to her waist.
 Selena's breasts were tight and round with sweet, coral pink tips that were slightly pointed upward.
-Report_Story #2